 The internship may be local or overseas, depending on the availability of internship companies.
 Students are required to submit weekly reports, interim and final reports, and present the internship experiences in an oral presentation at the end of the internship.

 This module provides students with the opportunity to gain experiences and apply the knowledge and skills learnt in a working environment.
 Students will enhance their abilities in problem solving, communication and interpersonal skills in the module.
-This 12-week industry attachment may be held in local or overseas.
+This 12-week industry attachment may be held locally or overseas.
 In order that the students can complete this module in the academic year for graduation purposes, this module begins earlier than the normal semester commencement date.

 This module provides students with the opportunity to apply the knowledge and skills learnt during the first 2 years and part of the third year to complete a major project.
 Students will enhance their abilities in problem solving, communication and interpersonal skills in the module.
 In this 12-weeks full-time project module, students will undertake a major individual task, completing the life-cycle product design and development process that involves the phases from the conceptualization of product idea to the product design phase, prototype making, and testing, and finally preparation of drawings and documentation for production purposes.
 In order that the students can complete this module in the academic year for graduation purposes, this module begins earlier than the normal semester commencement date.